jjcodelogics/jjcodelogics/README.md

-# Codelogics by Joel
+# Codelogics

-**Hi — I’m Joel, a systems‑oriented Backend Developer who builds automated, scalable Node.js services backed by PostgreSQL to reduce manual work and improve reliability.**
+**Systems‑oriented Backend Developer who builds automated, scalable Node.js services backed by PostgreSQL to reduce manual work and improve reliability.**

+### 💡 About Me
+My work as a Backend Developer focuses on eliminating wasted effort and disorganization by turning complex, manual processes into streamlined, dependable systems with Node.js and PostgreSQL.
+I began building tailored solutions for small local businesses, which taught me to prioritize user-centered customization and measurable impact.

+I think like a Systems Thinker: I design for continuous improvement, reliability, and maintainability.
+My independent business experience and cross-cultural background give me a strategic, big-picture perspective that complements my technical work and helps teams concentrate on high-value outcomes.
+I’m a self-starting problem solver with core backend skills developed through the Codecademy Backend Career Path.

 ---
 ### 🧰 Tools & Technologies